Alvin Brown: Mayor of Jacksonville

 Brown entered the race for mayor of Jacksonville in 2011.
-The incumbent Republican, John Peyton, was barred from a third term.
-Widely considered an underdog in the March primary election, Brown came in second in the six-person race to face the frontrunner, Republican Mike Hogan, in the runoff election.
+The incumbent Republican, John Peyton, was term-limited.
+Widely considered an underdog in the March primary election, Brown came in second in the six-person race to face the front runner, Republican Mike Hogan, in the runoff election.
 On May 17, Brown narrowly defeated Hogan by 1,648 votes in what was called the closest mayoral election in Jacksonville history.
 Brown became the first African American ever elected Mayor of Jacksonville, as well as the first Democrat elected since Ed Austin in 1991.
 The win was considered a major upset in light of the momentum gained by the Republican Party and the conservative Tea Party movement in the 2010 elections, and a significant victory for the Florida Democratic Party.
 Brown was sworn in as mayor on July 1, 2011.
 Brown lost his 2015 re-election bid to Republican Lenny Curry.

 National Transportation Safety Board

 In August 2022, Brown was nominated to serve as a member of the National Transportation Safety Board by President Joe Biden.
+On July 12, 2023, the Senate Commerce Committee advanced the nomination.
+His nomination was confirmed by the full Senate on March 8, 2024.
+He was elevated to the position of Vice Chair of NTSB on December 20, 2024.

+On May 5, 2025, Brown was removed from his post by the Trump administration, more than a year before his term was set to expire on December 31, 2026.
+No reason was given for Brown's dismissal and the removal of a sitting NTSB board member is highly unusual.
+His removal came during a period of heightened aviation safety concerns and broader dismissals from independent agencies.

+On June 4, 2025, Brown filed a federal lawsuit in the U.S. District Court for the District of Columbia challenging his removal as vice chair of the National Transportation Safety Board.